adelinapereteatcu/search-app/README.md

 # Base search app with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is single page application (SPA) using React where the user can filter through data using a search bar.
-The page displays a search bar, and list of (filterable) results below it.
-The user can type a value in the search bar.
-The dataset is filtered in real-time based on the search.
+The page displays a search bar and list of (filterable) results below it.
+The user can type a value in the search bar and the dataset is filtered in real-time based on the search.
 The URL updates on every search to contain the query, and accepts a query-string query on load if one is specified.
 This allows for a particular search query to be shared externally.
 The data is stored in Firebase.

 ## Available Scripts